Myndex/seelab/README.md

 `myColor.hex()` is a hex string of the RGB or RGBA (auto detects if alpha is present)

-`myColor.CIE()` returns an array with CIE spaces XYZ, xyY, LAB, LCh, etc.
+`myColor.CIE()` returns an array with CIE spaces XYZ, xyY, LAB, LCh, etc. (has provision to select any combination or all spaces)

+And many many more.

+Section switches are included to turn on or off only the function groups you need before minimizing.
+Most of the switches include a boolean to tall dependant sections if they are on or off.

 Copyright © 2019-2020 by Andrew Somers.
 All Rights Reserved.
 LICENSE: GNU AGPL v3  https://www.gnu.org/licenses/